boutroslab/Supp_Redhai_Hirschmueller_2024/README.md

-# Redhai & Hirschmüller _et al._, 2024
+# Redhai & Hirschmüller _et al._, 2025

 This repository contains scripts and files supporting the publication: </br>

-[Redhai & Hirschmüller _et al._](https://www.biorxiv.org/content/10.1101/2024.09.08.611891v1#), **An autoinhibitory feedback mechanism preserves intestinal stem cell maintenance and fate commitment** (2024).
+[Redhai & Hirschmüller _et al._](https://www.biorxiv.org/content/10.1101/2024.09.08.611891v1#), **Autoinhibitory feedback preserves intestinal stem cell maintenance and fate commitment ** (2025).

 ## Abstract
-Intestinal stem cells (ISCs) continuously renew the gut epithelium by producing regionally specialized cell types, yet the mechanisms guiding lineage commitment remain poorly defined.
-Here, we identify a self-limiting transcriptional program, mediated by the zinc-finger transcription factor Chronophage (Cph), that drives ISC maintenance and differentiation into enteroendocrine (EE) cells in the Drosophila midgut.
-Cph expression is transiently induced by the proneural factor scute at the onset of ISC-to-EE fate specification.
-Genetic and single-cell transcriptomic approaches revealed that Cph is required to reprogram the transcriptome of ISCs and sustain normal lifespan.
+Intestinal stem cells (ISCs) continuously renew the gut epithelium by producing specialized cell types, yet the mechanisms that couple ISC renewal with lineage commitment remain poorly characterized.
+Here, we identify a self-limiting transcriptional program, mediated by the zinc-finger transcription factor *Chronophage* (*Cph*), that promotes both ISC maintenance and differentiation into enteroendocrine (EE) cells in the *Drosophila* midgut. *Cph* expression is transiently induced by the proneural factor *scute* at the onset of ISC-to-EE specification.
+Genetic and single-cell transcriptomic approaches revealed that *Cph* is required to reprogram ISCs and sustain normal lifespan.
 Cph binds to genes involved in proliferation and differentiation, and directly represses its own expression.
-This autoinhibitory feedback safeguards ISCs from triggering autophagy and cell death, thus preserving ISC function.
-Our findings uncover a key regulatory mechanism that balances ISC self-renewal with lineage commitment.
+This autoinhibitory feedback safeguards ISCs from accumulating autophagosomes and undergoing cell death, thus preserving ISC function.
+Our findings uncover a key regulatory mechanism that balances stem cell maintenance and differentiation, highlighting principles relevant to regenerating tissues.

 ## Contact
 Should you encounter any issues or have any questions please contact [Nick Hirschmüller](mailto:hirschmueller.nick@gmail.com) or [Siamak Redhai](mailto:siamak.redhai@dkfz-heidelberg.de).